-Choosing a suitable address for your company’s registered office is one of the many responsibilities you will have as a director.
+Choosing a suitable address as a registered office is one of the first decisions you will make when setting up a UK limited company.

 Why you should not use your accountant for your registered office